t2013anurag/Softard-Client/README.md

 The server by default runs on post 5000.

 Go to http://localhost:5000
-You will see the homepage..
+You will see the homepage.
+Note : you need to create your posts and perform all oprations.
 You have successfully installed the server and client.
 The live preview is available here :